pip-webui2/pip-webui2-layouts/README.md

 ### Services

-**Media** is used to evaluate whether a given media query is true or false given the current device's screen / window size.
-It has media queries for full device's screen / window and for **main layout**.
+**Media** is used to evaluate whether a given media query is true or false given the current size of layout internal part.
+Internal part consist of **main layout** and its width calculated without including side nav and right nav.

 **Layouts** serves to control **app bar**, **side nav**, **right nav**.